 Engaging students to keep them safe, healthy, active and learning all summer.

 The LA’s BEST Summer Learning Program keeps kids engaged and active while school is out, helping to prevent summer learning loss.
-During the Summer of 2021, LA’s BEST will operate in collaboration with LAUSD Beyond The Bell, Monday through Friday from June 14 – July 23, 2021.
-LA’s BEST sites will open for enrolled children 8am to 6pm.
-For the Community of Schools (CoS), LA’s BEST will operate from noon to 6pm.
-For more information about Community of Schools, please visit: https://achieve.lausd.net/summer2021
+Select LA’s BEST sites will open for enrolled children.

 The LA’s BEST Summer Program mirrors our program during the regular academic school year where children are engaged in experiential learning opportunities around language arts, sports, student wellness and lots of fun – at no cost to parents.